ODBC on Linux and UNIX platforms

 The original ODBC specification was mostly written by Microsoft and handed over to X/Open.
 However, since then Microsoft have made a number of changes to their ODBC specification, including adding some support for Unicode.

-Unicode in ODBC is supported by the so-called wide APIs (because every supported ODBC API has an equivalent one ending in 'W') and some new types like SQL_WCHAR.
-The wide APIs accept and return UCS-2 encoded data (although more later on UTF-16).
-There is also a define in the C headers (UNICODE) that determines if any call to the ODBC API SQLxxx ends up calling SQLxxxA (ANSI version) or SQLxxxW (wide version) - but do not define it unless you are sure all the data you will pass to the ODBC APIs is really UCS-2.
+Unicode in ODBC is supported by the so-called wide APIs (because every supported ODBC API has an equivalent one ending in W) and some new types like SQL_WCHAR.
+The wide APIs accept and return UCS-2 encoded data.
+There is also a macro definition in the C headers (UNICODE) that determines if any call to the ODBC API SQLxxx ends up calling SQLxxxA (ANSI version) or SQLxxxW (wide version).
+However, don't define this unless you're sure all the data you will pass to the ODBC APIs is really UCS-2.

 Supported Unicode APIs

-There is an equivalent wide API for almost every ANSI ODBC API. e.g., SQLPrepareA expects 8-bit characters and SQLPrepareW expects UCS-2.
-Notable omissions are SQLGetData, because SQLGetData accepts a type you want the data returned as (e.g., you can ask for SQL_CHAR or SQL_WCHAR).
-You can find a list of wide APIs in sqlucode.h that comes with your ODBC Driver Manager.
+There is an equivalent wide API for almost every ANSI ODBC API.
+For example, SQLPrepareA expects 8-bit characters and SQLPrepareW expects UCS-2.
+A notable omission is SQLGetData.
+Because SQLGetData accepts a type you want the data returned as (you can ask for SQL_CHAR or SQL_WCHAR).
+You can find a list of wide APIs in sqlucode.h, which is included with your ODBC Driver Manager.

 Mismatched applications and drivers

-Not all ODBC drivers will support Unicode and not all applications will support Unicode, so the unixODBC Driver Manager has some work to do when there is a mismatch.
-In general, ODBC Driver Managers will always call the wide APIs in a supporting ODBC driver (the Microsoft one does this) even if the application is ANSI and hence the Driver Manager needs to convert the characters to UCS-2 first.
-A similar issue arises with Unicode data returned by the ODBC driver to an ANSI application, only in this case, data is effectively lost if it does not fit in 8 bits.
-However, unixODBC attempts to side step that work and if it spots the application is ANSI it will use the ANSI ODBC APIs in the ODBC driver.
-If you truly want to always use the wide APIs in a supporting ODBC driver (e.g., your application is Unicode ready), you must tell unixODBC by calling SQLDriverConnectW.
+Not all ODBC drivers support Unicode and not all applications support Unicode, so the unixODBC Driver Manager has some work to do when there is a mismatch.
+In general, ODBC Driver Managers always call the wide APIs if the ODBC driver supports them even if the application is ANSI.
+(For example, the Microsoft ODBC Driver Manager does this.)
+The ODBC Driver Manager needs to convert characters to UCS-2 first.
+A similar issue arises with Unicode data returned by the ODBC driver to an ANSI application, only in this case, data is effectively lost if it doesn't fit into 8 bits.
+However, unixODBC attempts to sidestep that work and if it spots the application is ANSI, it uses the ANSI ODBC APIs in the ODBC driver.
+If you truly want to always use the wide APIs in a supporting ODBC driver (because your application supports Unicode), you must tell unixODBC by calling SQLDriverConnectW.

 But UCS-2 is not Unicode